PovertyAction/guides/CleaningGuide/01 Raw Survey Data Management/01 Importing into Stata.md

 	 save "filepath/dtafiles/`cleanfilename'_raw.dta", replace
 }
 ````

-Once you import your data into Stata, these new .dta files are no longer considered a raw dataset, and you should not save them back into the same folder that your raw excel, csv, or any other type of files were saved in.
-It can be helpful to go ahead and set up a "dta" or "temp" folder for you to save these intermediate data files before you start.
-As done in the previous example, you can create a folder to save your files in directly in your script by using `mkdir "filepath"`.
-So that you aren't recreating a file that is already there, you can either do `cap mkdir "filepath"` or use `rmdir "filepath"` to remove the folder first.
+Note that the new .dta files are no longer saved in the same folder that your raw excel, csv, or any other type of files were saved in.
+As the imported data are no longer raw, they should be saved in either a temporary or data folder.

+It can be helpful set up a "dta" or "temp" folder for you to save these intermediate data files before you start.
+To do so, you can create a folder to save your files in directly in your script by using `mkdir "filepath"`.
+If the directory already exists, this will create an error.
+One solution is to use the `capture` command and type `cap mkdir "filepath"` which will suppress the error.
+We recommend avoiding `capture` in most situations.